Let the Trans Schwarzwald begin!

 Me, Myself and I

 My race has been a little confusing so far.
-I woke up with a sore throat on day 1 but still rode strong but felt terrible and then cramped, today I felt terrible, rode strong again with a fast group around 30th place then broke a spoke and flatted at the bottom of a 3km climb with the tech zone on top … it was a long 3km.
+I felt terrible on day 1 and then cramped, today I felt terrible, rode strong again with a fast group around 30th place then broke a spoke and flatted at the bottom of a 3km climb with the tech zone on top … it was a long 3km.
 So after a 30min rim bash and 5min wheel change kerfuffle it was a lonely TT home.
-With 1:14hr to make up on first, I’m feeling hopeful that I can make some inroads to the yellow jersey in the next 3 stages… But really I’m looking at taking the next stages as they come (obviously) and seeing how this cold thing progresses.
-Hopefully, it is just some severe hay fever allergies and I can continue!
+With 1:14hr to make up on first, I’m feeling hopeful that I can make some inroads to the yellow jersey in the next 3 stages… But really I’m looking at taking the next stages as they come (obviously).

 A broader view on the Trans Schwarzwald